Tensor rank and entanglement of pure quantum states: Nuclear rank of a tensor

 It is plausible to assume that the generic nuclear rank corresponds to a generic facet of $\rB_1(\n)$.
 More precisely, $r_{\textrm{gen}}^{\textrm{nucl}}(\n)$ is $1$ plus the dimension of the generic facet of $\rB_1(\n)$.
 By definition we know that $r_{\textrm{gen}}^{\textrm{nucl}}(\n)\ge r_{\textrm{gen}}(\n)$.
 Caratheodory's theorem implies that $r_{\textrm{max}}^{\textrm{nucl}}(\n)$ is at most $1$ plus the dimension of the facet of $\rB_1(\n)$ with maximum dimension.
 This implies that $r_{\textrm{max}}^{\textrm{nucl}}(\n)\ge r_{\textrm{max}}(\n)$.

-To find a generic nuclear rank one can do as follows: Choose at random state $\cT\in\C^n$.
+To find the generic nuclear rank one can do as follows: Choose at random state $\cT\in\C^n$.
 Then $\cY=\frac{1}{\|\cT\|_1}\cT$ will be an interior point of a generic facet $\bF$ of $B_1(\n)$.
-Let $r$ be the number of rank one components in a numerical minimal decomposition of $\cT$ as in Corollary \ref{nucnrmcert}.
+Let $r$ be the number of rank-one components in a numerical minimal decomposition of $\cT$ as in Corollary \ref{nucnrmcert}.
 Then $r$ is the value of $r_{\textrm{gen}}^{\textrm{nucl}}(\n)$.
 One can find numerically the nuclear norm of $\cT$ using an algorithm suggested in \cite{DFLW17}.

-One of the main advantages of nuclear rank is that it behaves as a rank of matrices, that is, the nuclear rank is a lower semicontinuous function \cite{FL18}.
-Hence there is no notion of border rank for the nuclear rank.
+One of the main advantages of the nuclear rank of a tensor is that it behaves as the rank of a matrix, in the sense that, the nuclear rank is a lower semicontinuous function \cite{FL18}.
+Hence in the case of the nuclear rank there is no need to introduce its border rank.

 Consider the subspace of symmetric tensors $\rS^d\C^n\subset \C^{n^{\times d}}$.
-Then the dual version of Banach's theorem \cite{Ban38} claims \cite{FL18}:
+Then the dual version of the theorem of Banach \cite{Ban38} claims \cite{FL18}: